xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 Any excess level on the roll become contingency points that can be spent to:
   * Retroactively distort or destroy a piece of evidence
   * Alter a piece of evidence to point to another person (2 points)
-  * Gain a Scene-long asset to Integrity, Socialize or Performance.
+  * Gain a Scene-long +1 to Integrity, Socialize or Performance.
   * Retroactively leave the Solar's calling card (mark, sign, etc.)
   * Other instances the player can say "I planned for this" and cackle evilly